 One of the first things that you notice is it is difficult to maintain the record; it is not clear.
 But it gives you sufficient information it has enough depth to give you a clear picture if you continue beyond the initial clunkiness and familiar with it.

-Zabbix is an open source software that comes in action once you launch it.
+Zabbix is an open-source software that comes into action once you launch it.
 As you launch the GUI, you can see the user-friendly design of the software.
-You can access almost all web browser like Mozilla Firefox, Microsoft Internet Explorer, and Google Chrome.
+You can access almost all web browsers like Mozilla Firefox, Microsoft Internet Explorer, and Google Chrome.

 It works well on customization.
 The user configuration can send through email or SMS.
 Throughout your network, you can run scripts from the device or remotely.
 It is useful particularly when you need quick action like performance issues.

 Zabbix uses SNMP and IMPI in combination to control your network.
-You can use it to look on the network bandwidth, network health, device utilization by memory or CPU, and configuration changes.
+You can use it to look at the network bandwidth, network health, device utilization by memory or CPU, and configuration changes.

 The visualization of the software is extensive, including graphs and pie charts displaying network performance.
-It also has the capacity to planning graphs.
-With this graphs, you can plan your IT infrastructure for the future with long-term uptime and as per your needs.
+It also has the capacity for planning graphs.
+With these graphs, you can plan your IT infrastructure for the future with long-term uptime and as per your needs.

 Icinga is another relatively well-known network monitoring software product.
 It uses direct monitoring and SNMP to gather all usage data from each device that is active on a system.
 The major processes conducted through the REST API.
 The entire user interface secured with SSL.
 It gives the power to the user to update their configurations and view information about existing problems.
 Many large companies use this product like Audi, Adobe, and Vodafone.